September 15, 2021

 Both undergrad and graduate students looking to finance their education commonly choose to take out a loan.
 However, if you’re considering grad school, it’s important to understand that there are several key differences between graduate and undergraduate student loans.
-Most notably, graduate loans are never subsidized—unlike their undergrad counterparts—and usually have higher interest rates.
+Most notably, graduate loans are never subsidized — unlike their undergrad counterparts — and usually have higher interest rates.
 Additionally, you should explore both private and federal loans and choose the best option for your financial situation.
-As with any educational pursuit, it’s best to exhaust other resources—such as grants and scholarships—before pursuing a loan.
+As with any educational pursuit, it’s best to exhaust other resources — such as grants and scholarships — before pursuing a loan.

 Many students don’t think about the ensuing debt they will amass after receiving a degree, leaving many individuals unable to make their minimum payments.
 If you are struggling to make your minimum payments, it’s important to seek professional guidance on the best way to handle or restructure your loans.
 Going into default should be avoided at all costs, as it can significantly impact your credit score and your ability to qualify for loans in the future.
-Outlined below is a quick look at some of the most important factors grad students should consider when exploring loan options in Arizona.
+Outlined below is a quick look at some of the most important factors grad students should consider when exploring loan options.

 What Are the Types of Student Loans Available to Graduate Students?

 Just like undergrad students, grad students can either take out a federal or private loan to pay for school.
 One of the biggest differences between undergrad and graduate loans is that there aren’t any subsidized loans available to grad students, meaning loans are not available on the basis of need.
-There are two kinds of federal loans graduate students qualify for:
+There are two kinds of federal loans that graduate students qualify for:

 In general, it’s best to pursue federal loan options before exploring private alternatives.
 However, both have key advantages and disadvantages depending on a student’s financial situation.
 To choose the best loan for your grad school education, it’s essential to fully assess your finances and pick the loan that is best for your unique circumstances.